danvuk567/SP500-Stock-Analysis/SQL-Equity-Performance-Analysis/readme.md

 ## Quarterly % Returns Query: *[Quarterly-Ticker-Returns-Query.sql](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/SQL-Equity-Performance-Analysis/Quarterly-Ticker-Returns-Query.sql)*

-Let's now examine where the lowest Quarter returns and highest Quarter returns occured for **MSFT**.
+Let's now examine Quarter returns for **MSFT** to see if we can identify the reasons for worst year and best year returns.

 	SELECT
       Ticker,